forgetfulmind/Readme-Generator/develop/asd;j_README.md

   <h3><a name="install">Installation:</a></h3>

-  Please install npm dependencies before use. npm Inquirer is in use.
+  jkasdf

   <h3><a name="usage">Usage:</a></h3>

-  Please provide any feedback to improve functionality that you see fit.
+  sadjkf

   <h3><a name="liscense">License:</a></h3>

-  This work is covered under the CC0 1.0 Universal license.

   [License: CC0-1.0](http://creativecommons.org/publicdomain/zero/1.0/)

+  Public Domain: This is a “permissive” license that allows adopting the code into applications or projects and reusing the software as desired.

   <h3><a name="contributing">Contributing:</a></h3>

-  Please feel free to split a fork and make a pull request.
+  sdfjk

   <a name="tests"><h3>Tests:</h3></a>

-  No test procedures exist at this time.
+  asdfjk

   <a name="questions"><h3>Questions:</h3></a>

-  gitHub Name: forgetfulmind
+  gitHub Name: jkasdf

-  gitHub Link: <a href="https://github.com/forgetfulmind">https://github.com/forgetfulmind</a>
+  gitHub Link: <a href="https://github.com/jkasdf">https://github.com/jkasdf</a>

-  eMail: forgetfulmind@gmail.com
+  eMail: asdjkf